Marv Wolfman: Beast Machines

 In the late 1990s, Wolfman developed the Transformers TV series Beast Machines, which aired on Fox Kids for two seasons from 1999 to 2000.
-The program was a direct continuation of the Beast Wars series, which itself was a continuation of the original Generation One Transformers show.
+The program was a direct continuation of the Beast Wars series, which itself was a continuation of the original Generation One Transformers series.
 Beast Machines was met with mixed reviews, as the show was praised for its story, but was criticized for its focus on spirituality.
 Previously, in the 1980s, Wolfman wrote the story for Optimus Prime's return in "The Return of Optimus Prime" of the third season of Transformers.

 2000s

 A decade later, Wolfman began writing in comics again, scripting Defex, the flagship title of Devil's Due Productions' Aftermath line.
 He wrote an "Infinite Crisis" issue of DC's "Secret Files", and consulted with writer Geoff Johns on several issues of The Teen Titans.
 Wolfman wrote a novel based on Crisis on Infinite Earths, but rather than following the original plot, he created a new story starring the Barry Allen Flash that takes place during the original Crisis story.
 Wolfman wrote the novelization of the film Superman Returns, and worked on a direct-to-video animated film, The Condor, for Stan Lee's Pow Entertainment.

 In 2006, Wolfman was editorial director of Impact Comics (no relation to the DC Comics imprint), publisher of educational manga-style comics for high school students.
 That same year, starting with issue No. 125, Wolfman began writing DC's Nightwing series.
 Initially scheduled for a four-issue run, Wolfman's run was expanded to 13 issues, and finished with No. 137.
 During the course of his run, Wolfman introduced a new Vigilante character.
 Following Wolfman's departure from the pages of Nightwing, the Vigilante was spun off into his own short-lived title, which Wolfman wrote.
 He wrote a miniseries starring the Teen Titan Raven, a character he and George Pérez co-created during their run on The New Teen Titans, helping to revamp and update the character.
-He worked with Pérez on a direct-to-DVD movie adaptation of the popular "Judas Contract" storyline from their tenure on Teen Titans.
+He worked with Pérez on a direct-to-DVD movie adaptation of the popular storyline "The Judas Contract" from their tenure on Teen Titans.